forestgardenwales/forestgarden.wales/content/status/180610-goldfinch.md

 imageAlt: "Blurry photo of Goldfinch on farming fence eating seed heads"
 ---

-Saw a pair of goldfinches perched on a cattle fence, leaning over to eat the seed heeds on some long grass and docks!
+Saw a pair of goldfinches in the #ForestGarden, perched on a cattle fence, leaning over to eat the seed heeds on some long grass and docks!
+Not the sharpest of photos but I just laughed, it was like they’d sat down for dinner!